 Forests and Woodlands

-Diverse landscapes characterised by residential and commercial buildings, paved surfaces (including roads), and green spaces such as formal parks, backyards, community gardens, recreational spaces and remnant habitats, are examples of the urban habitats that are the study focus for academics within the School of Environment.
+Diverse landscapes characterised by residential and commercial buildings, paved surfaces (including roads), and green spaces such as formal parks, backyards, community gardens, recreational spaces and remnant habitats, are examples of the urban habitats that are the study focus for academics within the School of Environment and Science.

 Find out more about our urban environments: